Minor in the world's major religions

 See the Undergraduate Bulletin for additional details, guidelines and requirements.

-See the list of spring 2021 courses being offered for the religious studies minor.
+See the list of summer 2021 and fall 2021 courses being offered for the religious studies minor.